osakared/apc-key-25-bitwig/README.md

 TODO
 ----

-* Finish implementing grid
+* Finish grid
-* Implement scene launch buttons
-* Finish implementing track buttons
 * Implement arrow buttons
 * Implement the knobs!
+* Implement color in scene launch buttons (the right callbacks don't seem to ask; contact Bitwig about this)

 ### Nice to Haves:

 * Additional banks of device knobs (i.e., get all 127 midi knobs somehow)
 * Marquee/image mode
 * Ability to use clip launchers as a keyboard (with selectable modes)
+* Shift - stop all clips should return to arrangement (really easy to implement)

 Installation
 ------------